The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 In the second and third two inherits the Error Action Preference set in five - which can have side

-can cause other unexpected results.
+effects and -ErrorAction can cause other unexpected results.

 Get-Item "NonExistent","." -ErrorAction SilentlyContinue